Exposing the dead-cone effect of jet quenching in QCD medium: Observation of the dead-cone in A+A collisions

 We believe the number of splittings along the tracked prong in the investigated jets needs to be considered and further investigated.
 In the Table.~\ref{tab:avertospli}, averaged splitting angles per splitting are calculated in $\rm D^0$-meson (inclusive) jets in p+p and Pb+Pb at $\rm \sqrt{s}=5.02$~TeV, besides that, the numbers of reconstructed splittings in jets are also provided accordingly.
-We find the averaged splitting angles per splitting of the $\rm D^0$-meson jets are larger than that of the inclusive jets both in p+p and A+A, and the averaged splitting angles per splitting in A+A are also larger than their counterparts in p+p.
-We can also find the numbers of splittings in $\rm D^0$-meson jets in each energy interval is always smaller than that in inclusive jets.
+We find the averaged splitting angles per splitting of the $\rm D^0$-meson tagged jets are larger than that of the inclusive jets both in p+p and A+A, and the averaged splitting angles per splitting in A+A are also larger than their counterparts in p+p.
+We can also find the numbers of splittings in $\rm D^0$-meson tagged jets in each energy interval is always smaller than that in inclusive jets.
 All the calculations are cross-checked with LBT calculations~\cite{He:2015pra,Cao:2016gvr}, The values of the calculation results in A+A collisions using LBT are $1 -2\%$ larger than that by using SHELL.
-Then the story of the dead-cone phenomenon affecting heavy flavor is that the probability of heavy quark emitting gluon at a smaller angle is largely suppressed due to the dead-cone effect, leading it to be distributed at a larger angle.
+Then, the scenario of the dead-cone effect is that the probability of heavy quark emitting gluon at a smaller angle is largely suppressed due to the dead-cone effect.
+It will lead to the emissions being distributed at a larger angle.
 However, the possibility of emitting such gluon is suppressed due to this mass effect governed by the dead-cone term in Eq.~\ref{eq:dNdxdk2}.